earthly/website/blog/_posts/2021-09-22-awk-examples.md

 >
 > [cogman10](https://news.ycombinator.com/item?id=28447825)

 Awk is part of the Portable Operating System Interface (POSIX).
 This means its already on your MacBook and your Linux server.
-There are several versions of Awk but for the basics whatever Awk you have will do.
+There are several versions of Awk, but for the basics, whatever Awk you have will do.

 If you can run this, you can do the rest of this tutorial: